The Purbeck School Geography Curriculum

 The concepts that The Purbeck School Geography curriculum aims to support student progression in are:

-- Knowledge of locations, places, processes, environments and interactions and change, at a variety of temporal and spatial change.
+- Knowledge of locations, places, processes, environments and different (spatial and temporal) scales (A01)

-- Geographical understanding of the concepts and how they are used in relation to places, environments and processes (case studies)
+- Concepts and how they are used in relation to places, environments and processes (case studies)

-- Understanding in different contexts to interpret, analyse and evaluate geographical information and issues and to make judgements (case studies and other geographical information) (A03)
+- Apply knowledge and understanding to interpret, analyse and evaluate geographical information and issues and to make judgements (case studies and other geographical information) (A03)

-- Select, adapt and use a variety of skills and techniques (mapping and graphical skills) to investigate questions and issues and communicate findings.
+- Select, adapt and use a variety of skills and techniques (mapping and graphical skills) to investigate questions and issues and communicate findings (A04)

 - KS3 – https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/239087/SECONDARY_national_curriculum_-_Geography.pdf